zhijianli88/mutating-trace-admission-controller/README.md

 * `make docker`: build local Docker image
 * `make install`: apply certificate configuration and deployment configuration to cluster for the mutating webhook
 * `make remove`: delete resources associated with the mutating webhook from the active cluster
+* `make test`: apply and delete a deployment to test webhook

 There are example patches which can be used with `kustomize` to configure the deployment of this webhook into your cluster under `deploy/base/overlays/example`.
 This example custom configuration can be applied with: